Pagghiu/SaneCppLibraries/Documentation/Libraries/Build.md

 # Description

-Build C++ files (named by convention `SCBuild.cpp`) are compiled the fly and they generate project files for existing build systems.
+Build C++ files (named by convention `SC-build.cpp`) are compiled the fly and they generate project files for existing build systems.
 In the future the plan is to allow also the system to run standalone directly invoking compilers to produce libraries and executables.

+@note Check the [Tools](@ref page_tools) page for more details on `SC.sh build`.

-This is for example the `SCBuild.cpp` file for the test suite:
+This is for example the `SC-build.cpp` file for the test suite:
-\include SCBuild.cpp
+\include SC-build.cpp

 The abstraction is described by the following (top-down) hierarchy: